Johnny Eck: Death

 On January 5, 1991, Eck had a heart attack in his sleep, dying at age 79 at the home where he was born.
 Robert died on February 25, 1995, aged 83.
 They are buried under one headstone in Green Mount Cemetery, Baltimore.

 Biographical film

-A Hollywood feature film on the life of Johnny Eck has been pursued since the 1990s by Leonardo DiCaprio.
-A screenplay has been written by Caroline Thompson, the scriptwriter of Edward Scissorhands.
-Production will be by Pelagius Films and Joseph Fries will produce while Leonardo DiCaprio and Joseph Rappa executive produce the film.
-Production notes include James Franco as a possible replacement to play the Eckhardt twins.
+Since the 1990s, Leonardo DiCaprio has pursued making a Hollywood feature film on the life of Johnny Eck, to be written by Caroline Thompson, the scriptwriter of Edward Scissorhands, and produced by Pelagius Films and by Joseph Fries, with DiCaprio and Joseph Rappa as executive producers.
+Production notes include James Franco as a possible lead, playing both the Eckhardt twins.